wustlcse237sp20/project-myfrienddragon/README.md

 --If you try to feed your dragon a piece of food without having any, the animation may take a few seconds to restart.
 It's no good to taunt your dragon.

+--If you click really fast on feed/pet, the animations will likely fail to play.